yanyan-li/VENOM-SLAM/readme.md

 ## 4. Evaluation

-Rotation between two remote frames based on Venom.
+Rotation between **two remote frames that maybe have no overlaops** based on Venom.

 After the process, you will find "estimation.txt" and "ground_truth.txt" in the build folder.
-Then, the **estimated rotation** based on venom can be evaluated based on [EVO](https://github.com/MichaelGrupp/evo).
+Then, the **estimated rotation** based on venom can be evaluated via [EVO](https://github.com/MichaelGrupp/evo).

 <div align ="center">
 	<img src="images/rot_rpe.png">